FILMS

 Title: Animal Encounters, Season 3

-Role: Underwater Camera Operator & DOP
+Role: Underwater Cinematographer & DOP

 Details: Production of marine wildlife sequences, reef resilience sequences, and underwater storytelling.